toads-garden/toads-garden-web/README.md

 ## Premise

-Toadette is a modern-day heroine - she wants her village to have access to affordable housing, free healthcare, and a clean water.
+Toad is a modern-day heroine - she wants her village to have access to affordable housing, free healthcare, and a clean water.

 Follow them through 3 mystical worlds: a Secret Garden, Enchanted Forest, and an Underwater Oasis.
 On each unique world, they will collect magic tokens to help their village friends, and avoid weary enemies - corporate greed in animated form - along the way.